cts convention

 EVERYDAY LIFE INSIDE THE STRATEGIC THERAPY CENTER

-• About twenty patients are received every day for five days a week and in two of these days the psychologists and doctors trained in the profession carry out the co-therapies under the direct supervision of the “Maestro” Giorgio Nardone.
+• For five days a week, approximately twenty patients are received daily and on two of these days, the student psychologists and doctors qualified to practice carry out co-therapies under the direct supervision of Giorgio Nardone.

 • Two days a week further didactic activities are carried out: training of trainers, theoretical application lessons.
 In addition to this, ongoing research projects are coordinated and carried out.